Table of Contents

 Given this risk, small companies are unwilling to make that bet, so most software being written is closed source.

-We believe the open source approach leads to more valuable, robust and secure software, and it directly enables a stronger community and better products.
+We believe an open development approach leads to more valuable, robust and secure software, and it directly enables a stronger community and better products.

-The community needs a new open source license that builds on the spirit of the AGPL, but makes explicit the conditions for providing the software as a service.
+The community needs a new license that builds on the spirit of the AGPL, but makes explicit the conditions for providing the software as a service.

 As an example, MongoDB has become one of the most popular databases in the industry.
 As a result, we have observed organizations, especially the international cloud vendors begin to test the boundaries of the AGPL license.